tippett33/tippett33.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A collection of some of my most interesting projects.
+description: A collection of some of my past and ongoing projects (this page is a work in progress!)
 nav: true
 nav_order: 3
 display_categories: [PhD, Pre-PhD]